roboticaml/roboticaml.github.io/posts/completeness-of-vision.md

 ## Ongoing Support
 Robotica's support does not end when the first model has been proven.
 We are here to look after you for the duration of your machine learning programme.
 Technical support, further integrations, advice and remodelling are all available.

 At Robotica, we don't believe that supplying you with a model and a Jupyter Notebook arms you for long-term success.
-A comprehensive suits of bespoke, extensible process automation, together with training, support and expertise, equips you continue the success of your predictive modelling projects and to scale your data science programme across the enterprise.
+A comprehensive suite of bespoke, extensible process automation, together with training, support and expertise, equips you to continue the success of your predictive modelling projects and to scale your data science programme across the enterprise.

 ## Business Objectives